verisimilitudinous/raptmap/README.md

 Go to [localhost:3000](http://localhost:3000).
 The app should be running.
 You'll see an error message; that's normal until the databases are created.

+## Docker pitfalls

+If Docker gives you shade about port conflicts on the host machine (i.e., your computer), then there are a few options:

+* set up Docker and run this app within a clean VM;
+* sniff out the conflicting ports on your machine and stop said services, then try again;
+* change the port mappings in `docker-compose.yml` and your `.env` file.

 # Creating the databases